 - Linking biobanks to contribute to the 3R concept in mammary cancer research

 Prof. Dr. med. vet.
-Franco Guscetti — Vetsuisse Faculty, University Hospital Zürich
+Franco Guscetti — Vetsuisse Faculty, University of Zürich

 4 concurrent sessions led by: